DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/setup.md

 ## Arduino IDE

 We'll be using the official Arduino IDE.
-It can be sownloaded [here](https://www.arduino.cc/en/software).
+It can be downloaded [here](https://www.arduino.cc/en/software).

 ## p5js IDE